zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    e.g., ``when ( local h = lookup_hostname("www.zeek.org") ) { f(h); }``.

-   :host: The hostname to lookup.
+   :param host: The hostname to lookup.

    :returns: A set of DNS A and AAAA records associated with *host*.